Lembeh - North Sulawesi

 Dante's Wall - [43]

-Starting on a sand/Coral slope, a massive sheer rock wall starts and as you drift along it the bottom
+Starting on a sand/Coral slope, a massive sheer rock wall starts and as you drift along it the bottom gets deeper and deeper as you near the Northern tip of Lembeh Island.

-There are schooling reef fish and interesting finds to be
+There are schooling reef fish and interesting finds to be discovered along this spectacular drop.

 Batu Kapal - [44]

-These are a set of pinnacles off the Northern tip of Lembeh Island.
+These are a set of pinnacles off the northern tip of Lembeh Island.

-North Sulawesi, but severe multi-directional currents prevent all but only the most experienced divers from venturing here.
+This is the best big fish dive in North Sulawesi, but severe multi-directional currents prevent all but only the most experienced divers from venturing here.
+The density of schooling fish is staggering, with larger species such as Dogtooth tuna, Barracuda, Big-eyed jacks, Giant trevally and Rainbow runner well represented.

-Turtles, White tip and Grey reef Sharks as well as Eagle Rays are also common.
-Even Silver tip and
+Turtles, White-tip and Grey reef sharks as well as Eagle rays are also common.
+Even Silver-tip and Whale sharks have been spotted here by the lucky few.

 Batu Angus - [45]